jtv/libpqxx/include/pqxx/doc/performance.md

 If your program's database interaction is not as efficient as it needs to be, the first place to look is usually the SQL you're executing.
-But libpqxx has a few specialized features to help you squeeze a bit more performance out of how you issue commands and retrieve data:
+But libpqxx has a few specialized features to help you squeeze more performance out of how you issue commands and retrieve data:

 * @ref streams.
 Use these as a faster way to transfer data between your